PHLAK/SemVer-CLI/README.md

 ### Retrieving Values

-Get the full version.
+At any point after initialization you may get the full version.

     $ semver get:version
     1.3.37

-You may also get the version prefixed with `v` with the `--prefix`option.
+To get the version prefixed with `v` use the `--prefix` option.

     $ semver get:version --prefix
     v1.3.37

-Or retrieve individual values.
+You may also retrieve individual values.

     $ semver get:major
     1